 Journal Articles and Encyclopedia Entries:

-"Whose Problem is Non-Identity?" co-authored with Rivka Weinberg, The Journal of Moral Philosophy, forthcoming 2014.
+"Whose Problem is Non-Identity?" co-authored with Rivka Weinberg, The Journal of Moral Philosophy, initial online publication 2014.

 "Comments on Douglas Portmore's Commonsense Consequentialism," Philosophy and Phenomenological Research, forthcoming Vol. LXXXVIII No. 1, January (2014), pp. 225-232.

 "Deontology," International Encyclopedia of Ethics (Wiley-Blackwell, 2013).

 "Paradox of Deontology," International Encyclopedia of Ethics (Wiley-Blackwell, 2013).